alegarciadelrio/alegarciadelrio/README.md

 I am a DevOps Engineer with strong Linux background, interested on AI and cloud migration projects!

 - 🔭 I’m currently working on ProjectBoxcar, developing AI tools improve industry processes.
-- 👯 I’m looking to collaborate on AI projects and AWS migration projects.
+- 👯 I’m looking to collaborate on AI projects and cloud projects.
 - ⚡ Fun fact: I need keep updating my blog because I can't remember all the things of this large IT world.

 ![](https://komarev.com/ghpvc/?username=alegarciadelrio)